sohvasa/flock-stress-detection/README.md

 _Figure 1.
 Sample data from recordings of free chickens (left) and confined chickens (right)_

 Two classification models were tested: a K-nearest neighbors and a neural network.
+These models were trained on the frequencies present in waveforms of chicken vocalizations.
 The results for the neural network are shown in Fig. 2 below.

 <img src="images/image2.png" alt="alt_text" title="image_tooltip" width="500" />